SSG-DRD-IOT/intel_retail_workshop/IWB/SamplePluginDevelopment.md

 #### Initialize the plugin
 Create method ```public void SimpleToastPlugin()```, define the plugin information, define the plugin UI and create UI elements.
 These properties are to display the details about the plugin like name of the plugin, description, image for the plugin icon and other details about the plugin.

-Add the button element to the ``` PluginUIElementGroup``` in order to display them on the client version of Intel Unite®.
+Add the button element to the ``` PluginUIElementGroup``` in order to display them on the client version of Intel Unite® software.
 Even though the elements are created, they must be added to the UI Element Group to display them on the plugin UI.

 - Replace #TODO: Initialize the plugin
 - Paste the following lines